KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 <summary><b>"VS to AI" Transfers</b></summary>

 Code is sent from VS to the AI chat with the `Send to AI` commands from the document right-click menu.
 The available commands show depending on what is right-clicked:
-- File/Multiple Files to AI: anywhere in the document
+- File to AI: anywhere in the document
 - Snippet to AI: on highlighted text
-- Function to AI: on a function name, where the function definition is within that same document
+- Function to AI: on a function name, where the function definition is within that same document If `Smart Commands` is on in the options, the send mode will be chosen based on what is right-clicked.

 Code blocks get a context header so the AI knows useful info such as filepath and type.
-Sites that allow markdown in prompts, such as AI Studio, have collapsible code blocks using ` ```code ` tags.
+Sites that allow markdown in prompts, such as AI Studio or Grok, have collapsible code blocks and syntax highlighting using ` ```code ` tags.

 > Note: The function commands only work with files that are native to Visual Studio, such as C#, VB, C++, and F#.
 Files such as XAML and Javascript will still work > with snippets and full file transfers.